Mesiwotso-Gloria/amazon-ECS-project/README.md

 4. In the "Description" tab, select the two page icon next to the load balancer DNS to copy the DNS name to your clipboard.
 5. Paste it into a new browser window, and press enter to view the sample application (in this case, a static webpage).

-Your sample application should look like the below:
+Your configuration output should look like the below:

 ![](https://github.com/Mesiwotso-Gloria/amazon-ECS-project/blob/main/ecs_wizard_step_6.png?raw=true)